dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

      Level 2
        ✓ No tearing temporarily on update (15742 ms)
-       ✕ No tearing temporarily on mount (6654 ms) jotai-versioned-write
+       ✕ No tearing temporarily on mount (6654 ms) use-atom
-   With useTransition
-     Level 1
-       ✓ No tearing finally on update (6690 ms)
-       ✓ No tearing finally on mount (8656 ms)
-     Level 2
-       ✓ No tearing temporarily on update (9767 ms)
-       ✕ No tearing temporarily on mount (8639 ms) Level 3
-       ✓ Can interrupt render (time slicing) (4740 ms) ✕ Can branch state (wip state) (6600 ms)
-   With useDeferredValue
-     Level 1
-       ✓ No tearing finally on update (10713 ms)
-       ✓ No tearing finally on mount (8651 ms)
-     Level 2
-       ✓ No tearing temporarily on update (15730 ms)
-       ✓ No tearing temporarily on mount (7670 ms) use-atom
    With useTransition
      Level 1